pheonic/MusicBot/README.md

 You can see the rest of the commands by using the musicbot-help command

 # Contributing
-If you want to contribute you can make a pull request and I'll take a look at it.
+If you want to contribute you can make a pull request, and I'll take a look at it.

 You can also feel free to make an issue with a feature request or bug.